-Our master plan for how to save money on Halloween will guarantee you have a spook-tacular, fun holiday without stressing about your bank account.
-After all, we can't think of any other holiday that lends itself so well to spending as little as money as possible and still having a maximum amount of fun.
-Young, old, it doesn't matter — you can have a blast this holiday without breaking the bank.
+Our master plan for how to save money on Halloween will guarantee that you have a spook-tacular holiday without being scared about your bank account.
+After all, we can't think of any other holiday that lends itself so well to spending as little money as possible and still having a maximum amount of fun.
+No matter what your age is, you can still have a blast this holiday without breaking the bank.

-From decor to costumes to candy and more, here are five of the best ways to how to save money on Halloween.
+From finding cheap Halloween candy to costumes and more, here are some of the best ways to save money on Halloween.

 Shop smartly.
-Research shows you’ll actually save the most by purchasing your sweets at warehouse stores (like Sam’s and BJ’s) and big box stores (like Walmart and Target).
-That’s because they offer bigger bags that contain larger quantities, so you end up spending less per piece.
+Research shows you’ll actually save the most money by purchasing lots of Halloween candy at warehouse stores (such as Sam’s and BJ’s) and big-box stores (like Walmart and Target).
+That’s because they'll offer you a big bag of candy that contains a larger quantity, so you'll end up spending less per piece.
+Plus, we have to say that Walmart and BJ's Halloween candy tastes just as good as the sweets from any other store.
 Tip: Be sure to keep your receipts.
-You can return unopened bags of Halloween candy to most retailers.
+You can return unopened bags of cheap Halloween candy to most retailers.

 Opt for candy alternatives.
-Candy isn’t the only treat kids go ga-ga for at Halloween.
-You can stretch your cash by purchasing bulk bags of inexpensive Halloween-themed stickers, temporary tattoos and toys at discount stores, such as Big Lots.
-And many fast food chains sell coupon books for $1 per 10 to 12 coupons that are good for free shakes, fries, burgers, soda or other goodies kids love.
+Candy isn’t the only gift that kids go ga-ga for while trick-or-treating on Halloween.
+You can stretch your cash by purchasing cheap Halloween bags full of inexpensive spooky stickers, temporary tattoos, and toys at discount stores such as Big Lots.
+And many fast food chains sell cheap coupon books that are redeemable for free shakes, fries, burgers, soda, or other goodies that kids love.

 Score costumes for cheap at Goodwill.
-Dodge the high price of costumes by checking out consignment shops and secondhand stores, such as Goodwill and the Salvation Army.
-They collect costume donations all year long, then wait till Halloween to roll them out, selling them for a fraction of their original cost.
+Dodge the high price of costumes by checking out consignment shops and secondhand stores.
+For instance, Goodwill and Salvation Army Halloween costumes boast quite an impressive variety.
+The stores collect costume donations all year long, and then wait until Halloween season to roll them out, selling them for a fraction of their original cost.
 Some also purchase overstock and closeout merchandise of brand-new costumes and sell them at bottom-dollar prices.

 DIY at home.
 And no, you don't need to be a crafts-person or even all that handy to create a top-notch costume right at home from items you already own.
-DIY Halloween costumes aren't just easier and cheaper, they're way more fun!
-Why show up in something store-bought and ridiculously overpriced when you can raid your closet and junk drawer and dress as a bag of jelly beans, or a Starbucks coffee cup, or a salt shaker (with your husband going as a pepper shaker, of course)?
-Everyone knows the best Halloween costumes are the unique, original ideas that no one else will have.
+DIY Halloween costumes aren't just easier and cheaper; they're also way more fun!
+Why show up in something store-bought and ridiculously overpriced when you can raid your closet and junk drawer and dress as a bag of jelly beans or a salt shaker (with your husband going as a pepper shaker, of course)?
+Everyone knows that the best Halloween costumes are the unique and original ideas that no one else has.
 You may even win first prize in the costume contest — who knows?

 How to Save Money on Halloween: Other Tips

 Remember: Getting into the spooky spirit doesn’t have to cost a bundle.
 That’s because there are lots of ways to celebrate Halloween for less.
-Want a fright flick?
-At OVguide.com, you’ll get links to over 350 no-fee streaming scary movies, such as The Craft and Night of the Living Dead.
-Want to get out of the house?
-Find out where free and low-cost hayrides, haunted houses, pumpkin picking, and other holiday events are taking place near you.
-The local library is a great place to start.
+Want to read a mystery novel?
+The local library is a great place to find great spooky books.
+Want to go on a little adventure?
+Find out where free and low-cost pumpkin carving, hayrides, haunted houses, and other holiday events are taking place near you.